 What is Historical Child Sexual Abuse?

-Historical child sexual abuse is a term used to describe child sexual abuse that happened to an adult when they were a child or young person under the age of 18.
+Historical child sexual abuse is a term used to describe child sexual abuse that happened to someone (now an adult) when they were under the age of 18.
 This could mean the abuse happened years or decades ago and in many cases, the abuse is not disclosed for many years.

 Institutional Child Sexual Abuse